tytydraco/yessleep/out/My_Son_Keeps_Me_Locked_Away_in_a_Room.md

 The doctors told me I have... what did they call it?
 Traumatic something.
 Brain injury.
 From the accident.
 Sometimes I can think just fine, like now.
 Other times I can't remember my own name.
 The words get stuck.
 The thoughts won't connect right.
 I get confused about what year it is.
 What day.
 Where I am.
 Sometimes I see shadows moving in the corners of my room.
 Shifting.
 Watching.
 Waiting.

 I used to be different.
 Before the pills, before the accident.
 I was a... a teacher.
 Math teacher.
 High school.
 I taught algebra and geometry.
 I remember the smell of chalk and the sound of the bell.
 I remember Lisa, my wife.
-And Tommy, my real son.
+And Tommy, my first son.
 My boy.
 I remember their smiles.
 Their laughter.

 I can still hear their screams sometimes.
 In my dreams.
 In the walls.
 When I'm alone.